franciskun13/alpha_blog/README.md

 # README

-My First Ruby app as I learn it as a beginner
+My first Ruby app as I am learning through it as a beginner